Frequently Asked Questions

 NOTE: We can only provide a limited number of scholarships per school on a first come first served basis; we will notify applicants if no more scholarships are available, and you would have the option of a refund or paying the difference.

-Please note that the maximum possible scholarship award is $450 total.
+Please note that the maximum possible scholarship award is $500 per camper.

-On-campus registration and check-in will be in the late afternoon on the first day of camp at the residence hall (tentatively 4:30PM on Monday).
-Specifics will be provided once the camp schedule is finalized.
-We ask that participants plan to arrive as early as possible to allow time for the check-in process (including picking up your key card, dropping off any medications, and moving your belongings into your dorm room).
+On campus check-in will begin promptly at 4:30PM on Monday, June 10, 2024 at the residence hall.
+Specifics about where to park, etc. will be emailed to all registrants.
+We ask that participants plan to arrive close to 4:30PM to allow time for the check-in process (including picking up your key card, dropping off any medications, and moving your belongings into your dorm room).
 Camp activities will begin immediately following registration.
 Note that campers should eat before arrival, as dinner is not provided that first evening (although we will plan to have a hearty snack before bed!).

 What if I have questions or concerns about my child during camp?